nuzulul/p2p.js/README.md

 # p2p.js
 p2p.js is an open source JavaScript library which provides solution to build peer to peer webapps without hassle powered by auto matchmaking WebRTC.
 This solve the common issues faced by WebRTC based application developers who are unwilling to deploy the required signaling servers.

+p2p.js is designed to be a low level library in a heararchy of p2p libraries.
+Consequently in order to get more features you need to build abstractions on top provided api or another library.

 [>DEMO<](https://nuzulul.github.io/p2p.js/demo.html)

 ## Benefit